 We are urging the Administration and Congress to ensure local senior nutrition programs are adequately resourced.
 It is critical that these community-based programs have access to supplemental federal funding and clear, timely emergency guidance.

-Meals on Wheels America President and CEO Ellie Hollander and National Association of Nutrition and Aging Services Programs (NANASP) Executive Director Bob Blancato released a joint statement regarding the federal response to the COVID-19 crisis.
+Meals on Wheels America President and CEO Ellie Hollander and National Association of Nutrition and Aging Services Programs (NANASP) Executive Director Bob Blancato have released a number of joint statements regarding the federal response to the COVID-19 crisis, including most recently: